9Prestidigitator/nvim/README.md

 # External Tooling

-These are a good to have in you environment for a better experience:
+These are a good to have in you environment for a better experience.
+If you are using NixOS it is expected that you provide these packages via your dev shell or configuration, otherwise will be installed via Mason.

 ## LSPs